 - All components are open source and easily available.

-- Camunda Run is the favorite distribution, as it focuses on external tasks, the more modern paradigm also present in Camunda Platform 8.
+- Camunda Run is the favorite distribution, as it focuses on external tasks, the more modern paradigm also present in Camunda 8.

 - Spring Boot is currently the most adopted way of building Java applications.